-This kit will require a modern/capable ECU (such as Haltech, Link, Motec, Emtron, AEM, HKS FCon Vpro/Gold) that allows you to set the trigger type (24 and 1 multitooth), trigger edge and trigger angle.
+This kit will require a modern/capable ECU (such as Haltech, Link, Motec, Emtron, HKS FCon Vpro/Gold) that allows you to set the trigger type (24 and 1 multitooth), trigger edge and trigger angle.
+This guide covers the basic trigger settings for Haltech, Link and HKS FCon ECUs.
+For all other ECUs, please consult with your ECU manufacturer.